-Given O=R+R(I), if someone has no interests in a given case, then the agent cannot violate any moral obligations to them in that case.
+Given the interests and relationships view defended in Chapter 2 and Chapter 3, if someone has no interests in a given case, then the agent cannot violate any moral obligations to them in that case.
 This means that our answers to (1) will help to simplify our investigations of moral issues: Anyone whose interests are not at stake in a given issue can be excluded from consideration for the purposes of that issue.
 (Of course, it's not usually a trivial matter to make a complete list of everyone whose interests are at stake; but it is often the case that we can easily identify some individuals who belong on such a list and some who clearly don't.)